Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 Buy Here

 Let’s start with books.
 Books and stories are incredibly meaningful for young children.
 It is critical that everyone feels represented in the stories.
 One of my favorites is One Love, based on the song by Bob Marley, written by Cedella Marley.
-This book is beautifully illustrated by Vanessa Brantley-Newton.
-She uses a variety of mediums to create gorgeous and interesting illustrations to help children and adults see the beauty in diversity all around us.
+Vanessa Brantley-Newton beautifully illustrates this book.
+She uses a variety of mediums to create gorgeous and interesting illustrations to help children and adults see the beauty in the diversity around us.

 Diversity in the Playroom: Our Favorite Diverse Toys